 The season of spearfishing is again upon us.
 Noble spearfishermen stand along the shores of or glide above the great northern waters of Minnesota and Wisconsin as they have for millions of years.
-Their patience, cunning, and lightning speed allow them barely enough wins against slippery fish perfectly adapted to their watery world that the spearfishers manage just barely to hold on, while the triumphant fish continue to outnumber their hunters, be they eagles and Osprey wielding spears in their talons, loons and herons with their elegant spears built into their beaks, or human beings wielding hand-held spears.
+Their patience, cunning, and lightning speed allow them barely enough wins against slippery fish perfectly adapted to their watery world that the spearfishers manage just barely to hold on, while the triumphant fish continue to outnumber their hunters, be they eagles and Osprey wielding spear-like talons, loons and herons with their elegant spears built into their beaks, or human beings wielding hand-held spears.

 The techniques of avian spearfishers are as varied as the birds who use them.
 Eagles and Osprey catch their prey on the wing—dropping down and grabbing fish near the surface with their powerful feet.
 The talons of Osprey are refined to perfection for their role—the thick and powerful claws are curved about one-third of a circle for deeply grasping a heavy fish, the pads of the toes are covered with spicules so even the slipperiest wet fish can’t wriggle free, and the outer toe is reversible, so even a heavy fish can be held firmly, with two toes on either side, as the osprey carries it to its nest.
 These adaptations give the Osprey some advantages over the larger and stronger Bald Eagle—eagles have adapted to this by learning over millennia to follow Osprey and steal some of their catches.
 But eagles leave the ospreys most of their own catch—otherwise the osprey would die out, forcing eagles to catch their own all the time.
 Fortunately, even with less-than-perfect feet, eagles are expert fishermen in their own right.
 A 10-pound female eagle can pull a four-pound fish out of the water with little trouble—that would be about the same as me catching a 46-pounder all by myself.